-My son and his friends loved the masks and we actually got all of them to pose for us!
-Baby girl even got in on the fun.
+My son and his friends loved the craft and we actually got all of them to pose for us using their Cat in the Hat mask.
+Baby Sister even got in on the fun!

-We had a red, white, & light blue party theme.
-I printed Cat in the Hat and Thing 1 & Thing 2 party printables from Catch My Party.
-I used some as cupcake toppers & some poked into the food.
-The printables are taped to toothpicks.
+We had a red, white, and light blue party theme.
+I printed Cat in the Hat and Thing 1 and Thing 2 party printables from Catch My Party.
+Stick the cut party printables on toothpicks and then poke them into the food.

-The Dr. Seuss-inspired food was mainly all red & white:
+The Dr. Seuss-inspired food for our playgroup party was mainly all red and white: